 NOTE 2 The maximum number of decimal digits you can specify is 18.

 However, only positive integers are usually used in this context.
 This means that the possible values of the ID (type integer) have to be restricted.
-To specify the values which are allowed for an element or an attribute, the key-word Value Space (a set) is used.
-The Value Space can be given as an enumeration (a finite set), or an explicitly defined set.
+To specify the values which are allowed for an element or an attribute, the key-word Value space is used.
+The Value space can be given as an enumeration (a finite set), or an explicitly defined set.
 For example, a positive integer is symbolized by > 0 whereas a float between 0,0 and 1,0 is given by [0,0, 1,0], according to mathematical notation.

 Some elements and attributes obtain default values if they are not explicitly specified in the χMCF file.
 The default values to be adopted are defined by the keyword Default.